John Lennon: Cynthia Lennon

 Recalling his July 1962 reaction when he learned that Cynthia was pregnant, Lennon said, "There's only one thing for it Cyn.
 We'll have to get married."
-The couple wed on 23 August at the Mount Pleasant Register Office in Liverpool, with Brian Epstein serving as best man.
+The couple wed on 23 August at Register Office in Mount Pleasant, Liverpool, with Brian Epstein serving as best man.
 His marriage began just as Beatlemania was taking off across the UK.
 He performed on the evening of his wedding day and would continue to do so almost daily from then on.
 Epstein feared that fans would be alienated by the idea of a married Beatle, and he asked the Lennons to keep their marriage secret.
 Julian was born on 8 April 1963; Lennon was on tour at the time and did not see his infant son until three days later.

 Cynthia attributed the start of the marriage breakdown to Lennon's use of LSD, and she felt that he slowly lost interest in her as a result of his use of the drug.
-When the group travelled by train to Bangor, Wales in 1967 for the Maharishi Yogi's Transcendental Meditation seminar, a policeman did not recognise her and stopped her from boarding.
+When the group travelled by train to Bangor, Wales, in 1967 for the Maharishi Yogi's Transcendental Meditation seminar, a policeman did not recognise her and stopped her from boarding.
 She later recalled how the incident seemed to symbolise the end of their marriage.
 After spending a holiday in Greece, Cynthia arrived home at Kenwood to find Lennon sitting on the floor with Ono in terrycloth robes and left the house to stay with friends, feeling shocked and humiliated.
 A few weeks later, Alexis Mardas informed Powell that Lennon was seeking a divorce and custody of Julian.
 She received a letter stating that Lennon was doing so on the grounds of her adultery with Italian hotelier Roberto Bassanini, an accusation which Powell denied.
 After negotiations, Lennon capitulated and agreed to let her divorce him on the same grounds (adultery).
 The case was settled out of court in November 1968, with Lennon giving her £100,000, a small annual payment, and custody of Julian.